Bachelor of Business

 - Describe the role of statistics in contemporary business.
 This includes consideration of the ethical responsibilities of the researcher;

 - Explain key statistical concepts, methods of data collection and data analysis techniques;

-- Analyse, summarise and present data using appropriate data analysis techniques.
+- Critically analyse, summarise and present data using appropriate data analysis techniques.
 This includes drawing conclusions at appropriate reliability levels from statistical reports;

 - Identify the specific needs for data analysis and its role in NGOs and NFP organisations;